-These oats stay good in refrigerator for 4-5 days and hence they are a great meal prep option too.
+These oats stay good in the refrigerator for 4-5 days and hence they are a great meal prep option too.

-You can also sprinkle some toasted nuts such as almonds, walnuts, raisins, pistachios, pecans, or seeds such as pumpkin seeds, sunflower seeds, flax seeds, chia seeds, etc on top.
+You can also sprinkle some toasted chopped nuts such as almonds, walnuts, raisins, pistachios, pecans, or seeds such as pumpkin seeds, sunflower seeds, flax seeds, chia seeds, etc on top.

-Nut butter like peanut butter, almond butter or pistachio butter also makes a great topping.
+Nut butter like peanut butter, almond butter, or pistachio butter also makes a great topping.

 Want to add some more crunch?
 Then top it with some granola, chocolate chips, or coconut flakes.

-You can also sprinkle a little cocoa powder, instant coffee powder or ground cinnamon on top, for an added flavor.
+You can also sprinkle a little cocoa powder, instant coffee powder, or ground cinnamon on top, for an added flavor.

 I like to serve overnight oats chilled, but you can definitely heat them up if you like warm oats.